djokobandjur/vit-positional-adversarial/README.md

 * **[CIFAR-100 Trained Models](https://drive.google.com/drive/folders/1HBiOjNfuRsh2H0ZGRP4rIdBeydedCBJL?usp=sharing)**

 ### 🛠️ Access & Setup Instructions
-  Because these folders are shared with **Viewer** access, follow these steps to integrate them into your environment:

-### 🛠️ Access & Setup Instructions
   Since the **directories** are shared with **Viewer** access, follow these steps to integrate the trained models: